 - Use “I” statements: Focus on your own observations rather than labeling their behavior.
 “I feel worried when I see you struggling with this” is often received better than “You are making a mistake.”

 - Offer a menu of options: Help them brainstorm instead of giving a single directive.
-“Some people try X, and others find Y works better.
-What do you think fits your situation?”
+“Some people try X, and others try Y. Which one seems more workable?”

 Setting healthy boundaries and clear guidelines